 And again we had been caught unprepared.

 Sometime during that swirling day, in the midst of all the madness, I had a column to write.
 The only catch: It was supposed to make sense.
 Maybe even suggest a course of action.

-Plagiarize, of course.
-Excuse me, adapt a line from an earlier time.
-And what better source than the ever energetic Teddy Roosevelt?
-He, too, had had to deal with bandits in a faraway country.
+When in doubt, plagiarize.
+Excuse me, research.
+And what better source to crib from than the ever energetic, not to say frenetic, Teddy Roosevelt?
 In his time, specifically 1904, an American businessman of uncertain citizenship, Ion Perdicaris, had been kidnapped in Morocco by the last of the Barbary pirates, the Sherif Ahmed ibn Muhammed Raisuli.
-(Now there's a name to conjure with!)
+Talk about a name to conjure with!

-TR reacted just as one would expect TR to react.
-He dispatched (1) a naval squadron to Tangier, and (2) a point-blank telegram laying down his terms in plain English: "Perdicaris alive or Raisuli dead."
+TR was not impressed.
+He promptly dispatched (a) a naval squadron to Tangier, and (b) a telegram offering the kidnappers a choice: "Perdicaris alive or Raisuli dead."